 This speakeasy designed a bar layout that could help them avoid getting caught during police raids.
-As soon as a raid there began, a system of levers was used to tip the shelves of the bar.
+As soon as a raid there began, the bar setup had a system of levers that was used to tip the shelves of the bar.
 This swept the bottles into a chute that emptied them into the city’s sewers.
 Speakeasies had to invent creative ways to hide their activities from law enforcement, even if it meant creating unique bar dimensions.

 It also had a secret wine cellar that later stored private wine collections.
 Frank Sinatra, Sammy Davis, Jr., Marilyn Monroe, Ernest Hemingway, Elizabeth Taylor, and John F. Kennedy used the cellar for their wine storage.

 Also known as The Kat and Throck’s Studio, it was founded in 1919 by portraitist and scenic designer Cleon “Throck” Throckmorton.
 It quickly became notorious for its live jazz performances and flourished in America's capital district.

 During the 1920s, it became one of the most stylish venues for Washington’s cultural elite to gather.